cubehouse/themeparks/README.md

 * 3.0.10 added Alton Towers to the supported parks
 * 3.0.11 added Chessington to the supported parks
 * 3.0.12 added Shanghai Disney Resort to the supported parks
+* 3.0.14 added Europa-Park to the supported parks

 v2.0.0